micropython/micropython/docs/library/usocket.rst

     .. method:: socket.sendto(bytes, address)

        Send data to the socket.
-The socket should not be connected to a remote socket, since the destination socket is specified by address.
-The ``address`` has the same format as the rest of the methods, see above.
+The socket should not be connected to a remote socket, since the destination socket is specified by `address`.

     .. method:: socket.recvfrom(bufsize)